 Symba and the Lobster

 “Symba and the Lobster” is an interactive multidisciplinary storytelling experience about a little-known symbiotic relationship in the ocean.
 The story explores the life cycle of Symbion Pandora, a tiny marine animal that lives on the whiskers of lobsters and eats their leftovers.
 The program integrates spoken narration, live music, artistic costumes, and engaging activities for children.
+This play is funded in part by the City of Houston through Houston Arts Alliance.

 Watch highlights from the premiere at North Channel Public Library below!